linkarzu/linkarzu.github.io/_tabs/about.md

   watch it right away.
 - What's the goal?:
   - Make some money on the side, as YouTube ads pays me just pennies
-  - Give people that can afford it some exposure
+  - Give people that can afford it, some exposure
   - This is a win-win situation and a way to mutually support each other.
 So if you want to become a CEO it helps me, but it also helps so you can share about your service.
 It can be anything